smyrgl/LevelSearch/README.md

 ```

-The return from the query is an `NSSet` of objects from Core Data, you don't even need to perform your own `NSFetchRequest`s...the query takes care of all of that for you.
+The return from the query is an `NSSet` of objects from Core Data, you don't even need to perform your own `NSFetchRequest`...the query takes care of all of that for you.
 You will probably want to sort the results into an `NSArray` using an `NSSortDescriptor` before presenting it but that's pretty straightforward.

 ## Example Project

 To run the example project; clone the repo, and run `pod install` from the root directory first.
 There are two sample applications: one that demonstrates how to integrate the framework and another that is used for performance and integration testing.

+## Benchmarks

 ## Requirements